AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

     - show the hard drive state
     - Add the rate gyro visualization

+**Version 1.8.0**

+- user can create bodies that are not in the internal viz support dictionary.
+Bodies included in the internal dictionary: Sun, Mercury, Venus, Earth, Moon, Mars, Phobos, Deimos, Jupiter, Saturn, Uranus, Neptune, and Pluto
+- added mu, equatorial radius, and radiusRatio to CelestialBody submessage to support creation of custom bodies and also allow modification to those properties for previously supported bodies
+- added support for intermediate sized bodies (like asteroids or small moons)
+- improved the sphere of influence calculations used to choose the parent body for a spacecraft or custom celestial body (parent body needed when calculating osculating orbit lines)
+- added support for custom models for celestial bodies to OpNav mode
+- fixed bugs with sprite mode that would cause spacecraft to be incorrectly determined to be in contact
+- fixed bugs with custom location range and added a hemisphere to range cone to better indicate the location range when custom range is enabled

 **Version 1.7.1**

 - extended GroundLocation from celestial bodies to spacecraft and changed the name to Location to reflect